sludgedeath/linux-bash-backup-script/README.md

 **Incremental and rotating linux bash backup script**

-Keeps original folder structure and does not overwrite unchanged files.
-No compression.
+Incremental and rotating linux bash backup script which keeps original folder structure and does not overwrite unchanged files.
+Supports multiple backup destinations and filenames containing whitespaces and non-alphanumeric characters.
+Uses no compression.
 Setup:

 * edit `DAYS`, `TARGET` and `SOURCE` in bash.sh